What to Do About Concrete Spalling

 If You Have Minor Damage:

-For minor spalling damage we will call in our concrete repair experts at CONCRETE DOC+, a division of Gruttadaurio Masonry, will repair your concrete, depending on the extent of the damage.
+For minor spalling damage, a concrete repair contractor like CONCRETE DOC+, a division of Gruttadaurio Masonry, will repair your concrete, depending on the extent of the damage.
 After we've inspected your existing concrete, we will make the appropriate recommendations.

 If you concrete spalling is mild, CONCRETE DOC+ will prepare the concrete surface, use a compound to patch it, let it cure, then seal it to help protect it from future spalling damage.